 Polka.
 The Czech word (pulka) for this dance means half step.
-This is a fast-paced with skips and jumps.
-Some say that the current Polka had its origins in Czech region of Bohemia in the 1830’s.
+This is fast-paced with skips and jumps.
+Some say that the current Polka originated in the Czech region of Bohemia in the 1830s.
 A young worker named Anna Selezakova did a dance she called Madera.
 It was fun, and it quickly spread throughout Bohemia.
 It is currently the most popular dance in the Czech Republic.
 Polish refugees brought the Polka to the United States in the Chicago region.
-The strides are one full step followed by two half steps following 2 beats per measure with jumps while constantly turning.
+The strides are one full step followed by two half steps following two beats per measure with jumps while constantly turning.
 It is a very high-energy dance.

 Jive.
 The Jive originated in the United States in the 1930s.
 Cab Calloway was a motivating force in bringing it to the forefront.
 But so, too, was the Glen Miller Band.

-It is a high energy similar to the Lindy Hop and Jitterbug.
+It is a high energy, similar to the Lindy Hop and Jitterbug.
 It is often referred to as Swing Dancing.
-It involves two triple steps with patterns and concluding with a back rock step.
-The East Coast Swing is an off shoot of the Jive.
+It involves two triple steps with patterns and concludes with a back rock step.
+The East Coast Swing is an offshoot of the Jive.
 However, the West Coast Swing is a slotted dance pattern, which is entirely different.

 Salsa.
 Most people trace their roots to Cuba and specifically Santiago, Cuba.
-When Castro took power, the dance moved to Puerto Rica and then to New York City.
+The dance moved to Puerto Rica and New York City when Castro took power.
 It was in New York that it blossomed.

 All bars across the United States with a dance floor played Salsa music and danced to the salsa beat.
 It is one, two, three, pause on four; then five, six, seven, pause on eight.
-There are many turns, dips, and skips that keeps this dance fun to watch.
+Many turns, dips, and skips keep this dance fun to watch.
 Hip movements are required.
-There are world, International, and United State Salsa Championships with various styles.
+The world, International, and United State Salsa Championships have various styles.

-The social Salsa has almost completely dominated the conventional Latin dances of Cha-Cha, Paso Doble, Rumba, and Samba.
+Social Salsa has almost completely dominated the traditional Latin dances of Cha-Cha, Paso Doble, Rumba, and Samba.